-Complex type arrays are nothing more than a special case of a sequence complex type.
+Complex type arrays are a special case of a sequence complex type.
 You simply define a complex type with a single element and specify a value for the maxOccurs attribute.
-For example, to define an array of twenty floating point numbers you would use a complex type similar to the one shown in Example 2.9, "Complex Type Array".
+For example, to define an array of twenty floating point numbers you use a complex type similar to the one shown in Example 9.

-Example 2.9.
+Example 9.
 Complex Type Array